dotnet/csharplang/proposals/const-parameters.md

 ## Unresolved questions
 [unresolved]: #unresolved-questions

-- Should Constant Parameter be treated differently from other parameters like 'ref' and 'out' parameters and consequently participate in overload resolution?
+- Should Constant Parameter be treated similarly like 'ref' and 'out' parameters and consequently participate in overload resolution?
 (In my opinion YES)

 - How Constant Parameter should be represented in CLI?
 (Current proposal `modreq`'s)